Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 <!---NEU-->
 ### Create an offer for pre&dash;printed vouchers

-A *Knistr&trade;* integration is available for vouchers, with which pre-printed voucher cards can be used.
-The codes of these vouchers can be entered via barcode scan or manually.
+If a *Knistr&trade;* integration is available for pre-printed vouchers in the standard.
+If the connection is established, the cashiers can record the codes of these vouchers via barcode scan or manually.
 For detailed information, see the [Knistr](https://www.knistr.com "[//https:knistr.com]") website.

 Pre-printed vouchers have the following special features:

-- The voucher cards can be used as refill cards, so that you do not need to define a fixed price for the voucher.
-When it is created, the cashier can individually load the voucher card with any amount.
-- The amount entered when creating the voucher is added to the amount already existing on the voucher card.
+- The voucher cards can be used as refill cards, so that you do not define a price when creating the pre-printed voucher offer.
+When it is created in Actindo, the cashier can individually load the voucher card with any amount.
+The amount entered when recording the voucher is added to the amount already existing on the voucher card.
-- The voucher is created store-specific in the *Omni-Channel* module.
+- The pre-printed voucher offer is not created in the *PIM* module, it is created store-specific in the *Omni-Channel* module.

-Note that the *Set for POS Store "Name of the store"* attribute set, which is inherited from the *POS basic set*, contains the *Voucher* attribute, which allows you to classify an offer as a voucher.
-Since the voucher is store-specific, create the voucher offer in the *Omni-Channel* module.
+Note that the *Set for POS Store "Name of the store"* attribute set, which is inherited from the *POS basic set*, contains the *Voucher* attribute, which allows you to classify an offer as a pre-printed voucher.

 #### Prerequisites